niso120b/taboola-git-server/README.md

 Solution By Nissim Bitan, Mamram almuni with 5 years experience in multi Cloud Developing and DevOps

+## Ansible

+The Ansible roles its set the code of the client project in the client from git and install dependencies.

 ## Server

 written in python in Flask Framework, the server listen and collect these reports, including committing user,